#3rdOctober, National Day in Remembrance of the Victims of Immigration. 7 years since the tragic shipwreck off the coasts of Lampedusa, let us not forget! | NEWS | COMMUNITY OF SANT'EGIDIO

 The Mediterranean, particularly the central route between North Africa and Italy, is the area with the highest number of fatalities involving migrants.
 Despite the sharp decrease of migrants' arrivals along the Mediterranean Sea route, the mortality rate, i.e. the percentage of victims at sea on total arrivals, is estimated to be higher in 2020 than in the previous year. (source IOM)

-Since 2013, 3 October has been celebrated as the National Day in Remembrance of the Victims of Immigration
+Since 2013, 3 October has been celebrated in Italy as the National Day in Remembrance of the Victims of Immigration.